NEONScience/NEON-Data-Skills/tutorials/R/R-skills/Colorado-floods-data-visualization/Disturb-Event-Detailed-Lesson/Disturb-Event-Detailed-Lesson.md

 precipitation comes in many forms -- winter snow, intense summer thunderstorms, and intermittent storms throughout the year.

-The figure below show the total precipitation each month from 1948 to 2013 for the National Weather Service's COOP site Boulder 2 (Station ID:050843) that is centrally located in Boulder, CO.
+The figure below show the total precipitation each month from 2001 to 2026 for the NOAA station CO-BO-30 located in Boulder, CO.

-<iframe width="800" height="800" frameborder="0" scrolling="no" src="https://plot.ly/~NEONDataSkills/6.embed"></iframe>
+<iframe width="800" height="800" frameborder="0" scrolling="no" src="https://raw.githubusercontent.com/NEONScience/NEON-Data-Skills/main/graphics/disturb-events-co13/boulder_precip_apr2013_jan2014.png"></iframe>

-Notice the general pattern of rainfall across the 65 years.
+Notice the general pattern of rainfall across the 25 years.

 1. How much rain generally falls within one month?
 1. Is there a strong annual or seasonal pattern?
 (Remember, with interactive Plotly plots you can zoom in on the data)
 1. Do any other events over the last 65 years equal the September 2013 event?

-Now that we've looked at 65 years of data from Boulder, CO.
+Now that we've looked at 25 years of data from Boulder, CO.
 Let's focus more specifically on the September 2013 event.
-The plot below shows daily precipitation between August 15 - October 15, 2013.
+The plot below shows daily precipitation between April 2013 - Jan 2014, obtained from the
+<a href="https://dex.cocorahs.org/stations/CO-BO-30/precip-summary" target="_blank">NOAA CoCoRaHS Data Explorer</a>.

+<iframe width="800" height="800" frameborder="0" scrolling="no" src="https://raw.githubusercontent.com/NEONScience/NEON-Data-Skills/main/graphics/disturb-events-co13/boulder_precip_jan2001_jan2026.png"></iframe>

 Explore the data and answer the following questions: